LordAlucard90/TypeScript-Tutorial/02 - Best Practices/readme.md

-In order to avoid wrong use of our class, it is a good practice to wrap the google maps class inside a `CustomMap` one, so that only the methods that we want to expose are acceessible:
+In order to avoid wrong use of our class, it is a good practice to wrap the google maps class inside a `CustomMap` one, so that only the methods that we want to expose are accessible:

 ```typescript
 export class CustomMap {